Baby Poo: Your Ultimate Guide and Colour Chart

 Regular Baby Poo

-Once the meconium is out of your baby’s system, regular poo can vary a lot, depending on how you’re feeding him or her.
+Once the meconium is out of your baby’s system, regular or ‘normal’ baby poo can vary a lot, depending on how you’re feeding your little one.
 Here’s a brief guide to what your little one’s nappies could hold in store for you:

-• If you’re feeding your baby with formula.
-The poo of a formula-fed baby will usually be firmer and smellier than that of a breastfed baby.
+If you’re formula-feeding your baby, their poo may be firmer and smellier than that of a breastfed baby.
 It also tends to be darker in colour – formula-fed baby poo can be pale brown or may even take on a yellowy-green hue.

-• If your baby’s in the weaning stage.
-When you start introducing solid foods, at around 6 months, you’ll start to see (and smell!) some major changes in the contents of your baby’s nappies.
-His or her stools will get firmer and darker, and they can smell a bit stronger now too.
+If your baby’s in the weaning stage, and you’re introducing solid foods to them at around 6 months, you’ll likely start to see (and smell!) some major changes in the contents of your baby’s nappies.
+Their stools will get firmer and darker, and they can smell a bit stronger now too.

 In Summary